2002 Uruguay banking crisis: Banco Comercial del Uruguay

 In January 2005, the Paris-based International Chamber of Commerce ruled that the Uruguayan government would have to pay US$120 million to JPMorgan Chase & Co., Dresdner Bank AG, and Credit Suisse First Boston for failing to maintain the solvency of the BCU.

 The crisis underscores the three banks’ difficulty in managing risk in developing countries and dealing with local partners during a time of financial crisis.
-As a result, a class of BC's former depositors is suing the three international banks and the individual directors they appointed to BC's board to recover the losses suffered as a result of the bank's collapse.
+As a result, a class of BC's former depositors is suing the three international banks and the individual directors they appointed to BC's board to recover the losses suffered as a result of the banks collapse.

 Political crisis management

 President Jorge Batlle appointed one of his most respected politicians, Alejandro Atchugarry, as Minister of Economics and Finance, a decision which proved vital in the reestablishment of fundamentals for economic recovery.
+Under Atchugarry, Uruguayan officials began negotiations with the International Monetary Fund to receive payouts from a total of US$3 billion.
+The role of the economist and academic Carlos Steneri was also considered fundamental to the way out of the crisis.